Society Hill Civic Association

 Society Hill is one of Philadelphia’s most sought-after neighborhoods.
-While mostly residential, the community, which lies between the Delaware River on the east, 8th St. on the west, Walnut St. on the north and Lombard St. on the south, boasts a comfortable combination of restaurants, historic attractions and shops that meet the needs of residents and visitors alike.
+While mostly residential, the community also includes a comfortable combination of restaurants, historic attractions and shops that meet the needs of residents and visitors alike.

-Historic Philadelphia is the birthplace of the nation and the first World Heritage City in the U.S., as designated by the Organization of World Heritage Cities (OWHC).
+The Organization of World Heritage Cities (OWHC) designated Historic Philadelphia — the birthplace of the nation — as the first U.S. World Heritage City.
 It’s also home to buzzed-about restaurants and beer gardens, owner-operated boutiques, pushing-the-boundaries art galleries and more.

-With its cobblestone streets and original 18th- and 19th-century buildings that line the streets, Headhouse Square remains as picture-perfect today as it was hundreds of years ago.
-It’s also home to Headhouse Square Farmers’ Market, the oldest farmers’ market in Philadelphia.
-Held every Sunday May through December, the market boasts more than 25 farmers and producers, all displaying their fresh produce, baked goods and local meats, cheeses and wines.
+With 18th- and 19th-century buildings lining cobblestone streets, Headhouse Square remains as picture-perfect today as it was hundreds of years ago.
+It’s also home to Headhouse Farmers Market, the oldest farmers market in Philadelphia, which is held every Sunday, weather permitting.

 — Photo by R. Kennedy for Visit Philadelphia

 Philadelphia is a city of vibrant neighborhoods bordered by a region of charming towns, with each area owning a distinctive personality.
 Explore the neighborhoods and towns in and around Philadelphia — their storied streets, interesting attractions, buzzed-about restaurants and year-round happenings.

 Use the menu above to explore Philadelphia Neighborhoods